 One of the biggest pitfalls that make financial planning ineffective is the disconnected relationship between the finance function and other departments.

-Establishing a good relationship with those outside the finance/ accounting border is critical, and not only that, CFOs and managers have to understand the situation of the department that finance is supporting.
+Establishing a good relationship with those outside the finance/ accounting border is critical, and not only that, CFOs and other financial professionals have to understand the situation of the departments that finance is supporting.

 The reason being the financial planning has moved away from the manual, spreadsheet-based to a more continuous, integrated, bottom-up procedure to support the cross-organisation decision-making process.

 The traditional planning method was lengthy and rigid, which makes organisations unable to compete in today's VUCA world.
 The new planning and budgeting process leveraging advanced technologies offer managers and CFOs a more streamlined approach, allow them to set up a model of how business should look and act through a deep understanding of the key variations, business drivers and indicators.
 Thus, companies can continually monitor every function while adjusting the business’ plan accordingly as the market evolves.

 Best performing organisations make full use of technologies by implementing them in every aspect of financing, from reporting to planning, budgeting, analysing, and forecasting.
 It is recommended that businesses implement a solution that comes with project management capability to take control of where the company is heading.